enricllagostera/altctrls-info/docs/index.md

 - Raspberry Pi.
 - Conductive thread resources.

+### Game Engine Plugins and Tools

+If you are making a game using some specific game engines, you might be able to use some of the resources below to connect your alternative controller to the software.

+- Serial Port in Godot game engine.
+- Ardity : A serial port plugin for Unity.
+- Alan Zucconi's Arduino and Unity articles.
+- OscJack : A small library for receiving and sending OSC messages in Unity.
+- MidiJack : A small library for receiving and sending MIDI messages in Unity.

 ### Software

 - [JoyToKey](https://joytokey.net/en/) - a desktop software that converts inputs from gamepads and joysticks to keyboard and mouse.
 Price: free trial and 7 USD for continued use.
 License: shareware.